HTT/Jumpstart

 The track is set to be place in Quay Valley, which is a planned, futuristic community that is to be built on some 7,500 acres of land along Interstate 5 (which is midway between San Francisco and Los Angeles).

-According to the Quay Valley website, "Quay Valley will be a model town for the 21st century, a self-sustaining community....the community is to operate on 100 percent solar power and set 'new standards' in self-sufficient energy use, water conservation, resource reuse and environmental responsibility, 'a "global showcase' for sustainable energy, conservation, pollution reduction and "a higher quality of life."
+the Quay Valley website, "Quay Valley will be a model town for the 21st century, a self-sustaining community....the community is to operate on 100 percent solar power and set 'new standards' in self-sufficient energy use, water conservation, resource reuse and environmental responsibility, 'a "global showcase' for sustainable energy, conservation, pollution reduction and "a higher quality of life."

 Quay Hays, the master developer of Quay Valley, stated in the press announcement that the Hyperloop was "the ideal clean community transit system for Quay Valley."
 According to the recent Hyperloop announcement, the system could allow a capsule with 28 people to travel through the tube with a low pressure environment of 100pa.
 This would be, "similar to an airplane in very high altitudes but on the ground," said the company.
 Today, said Crilly, "friction limits the maximum velocity of high-speed trains.
 Instead the Hyperloop system would use tubes at very low pressure to reduce air resistance and the capsules would run on a 'ski' of air - rather than wheels - a bit like a puck on an air hockey table."